h4ckyou/h4ckyou.github.io/posts/programming/Learning/Data Structures and Algorithm/Binary Search Algorithm.md

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/262e9bf8-5d19-4a05-8f71-1cf5dbfd746c)

 I then remember I didn't check constraint

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/1390a404-46c3-4b13-96a9-d761da1964a3)

-So the input number is with range 0
+So the input number can be within range 0

-Editing my script to use the right range (also off by one error), removing the if check comparing the number with 0 & changin the `ans` variable from `-1` to `0`
+Editing my script to use the right range, removing the if check comparing the number with 0 & changin the `ans` variable from `-1` to `0`

 ```python
 def sqrt(num):